cjrh/coroexecutor/README.rst

 main features are the ``submit()`` method, and the ``map()`` method.

-I can't exactly match ``Executor`` interface in the ``concurrent.futures`` package some functions in this interface need to be ``async`` functions.
+I can't exactly match ``Executor`` interface in the ``concurrent.futures`` package because some functions in this interface need to be ``async`` functions.
 But we can get close; certainly close enough that a user with experience using the ``ThreadPoolExecutor`` or ``ProcessPoolExecutor`` should be able to figure things out pretty quickly.